MuhammadShafeeque/dss-environment-analysis/README.md

 - `days_back`: Number of days to average backwards from the provided date
 - `date_col`: Optional column in the point file containing the date
 - `output_path`: Optional path to write results (CSV or JSON)
+- Spatial coordinates in the input points are assumed to be WGS84 (EPSG:4326) and will be transformed automatically if the NetCDF data uses a different CRS

 Returns:
 - DataFrame containing the extracted values and point metadata